-Full of most quaint sights, the highway from Tabo to Sumdo is 27 kilometers long.
-One can go to several other intervening places full of most astonishing draws, such as this place, which is located 8 kilometers upside a valley by a turn from Sumdo.
+Blessed with the most quaint sights, the highway from Tabo to Sumdo is 27 kilometers long.
+However, one can go to several other intervening places full of the most astonishing draws, such as this place, located 8 kilometers up a valley by a turn from Sumdo.
 Here, one can find the remains of a Buddhist monk who died over 500 years ago.
-His remains which include hair and fingernails is a sight, worth-visiting.
+His remains, which include hair and fingernails, are a sight worth visiting.
 The stretch nevertheless has one of India's most scenic mountain roads.
 You can explore the famous attractions from Tabo to Sumdo with our Himachal tour packages.
 Contact us for more information and book customizable tour packages with us!

 Important Attractions nearby Tabo to Sumdo